mfdorst/leftwm-bumblebee/README.md

-# LeftWM themes - Coffee
+# LeftWM themes - Bumblebee

+This theme is forked from [Coffee]

 If you want to use them copy them into:
 ~/.config/leftwm/themes